Table of Contents

 Do You Have An Irregular Sleep Schedule?

 There are a number of reasons why someone might have an irregular sleep schedule.
 It could be that they’re pulling all-nighters to get work done, or they might be getting up early in the morning to take care of their kids.
-Maybe they’re taking too many naps during the day, or maybe they just aren’t moving enough.
+Maybe they’re taking too many or too long naps during the day, or maybe they just aren’t moving enough.

 There are lots of potential causes for poor sleep habits, and it’s not always easy to identify what’s causing them.
 Sometimes it’s due to lack of parental or caregiving responsibilities, or because someone is injured.
 Night shifts and traveling can also cause sleep deficits, which is called jet lag when you’re trying to adjust your schedule.